aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

 .. warning::

-    This tutorial requires :ref:`having installed Odoo <setup/install>`
+    This tutorial requires :ref:`having installed ERP <setup/install>`

-Start/Stop the Odoo server
+Start/Stop the ERP server
 ==========================

-Odoo uses a client/server architecture in which clients are web browsers accessing the Odoo server via RPC.
+ERP uses a client/server architecture in which clients are web browsers accessing the ERP server via RPC.

 Business logic and extension is generally performed on the server side, although supporting client features (e.g. new data representation such as